Amtrak Borealis title card

 A sandwisch, coffee, water, and brownie from an Amtrak cafe car.

-A meal from the Amtrak Cafe Car
+A meal from the Amtrak Café Car

-Depending on the direction of travel, you’ll find the café car between the coach cars and business class section.
+Depending on the direction of travel, you’ll find the café car between the coach cars and the business class section.
 The conductors and café staff will let you know which end of the train the car is on.

-The cafe car is open most of the route.
+The café car is open most of the route.
 It typically opens after the train leaves its first station and closes shortly before its final destination.
 It may also close for breaks.

-The café car offers a diverse range of hot and cold meals, often with combo options, snacks, and a wide selection of hot, cold, and adult beverages.
+The café car offers a diverse range of hot and cold meals, often with combo options, snacks, and a wide selection of hot, cold, and alcoholic beverages.
 You can conveniently pay for purchases using cash, credit, or most debit cards.

 While you can bring your food and drink onto the train, you cannot consume adult beverages you did not buy on the train.
 Amtrak cannot store or heat any food or drink you bring onto the train.